More Than a Little Stupid

 They say if you drive up there they throw things at your car because they dont want to be bothered… how and why would a whole bunch of little people come together and live in this little “town”

-Even though Hoang grew up in New Britain, she’d never heard about the Pygmy Village.
-Which is really strange, and made me question if this was a real New Britain/Plainville legend.
-Then Colin McEnroe mentioned one day and I sort of noted it, but let it sort of seep out of my consciousness.
-Then, just the other day I was going through old CTMQ notes again and trying to make sense of some of them and decided to Google “Pygmy Village New Britain” again and voila: Information.
+Even though my wife Hoang grew up in New Britain, she’d never heard about the Pygmy Village.
+I found that really strange – and it made me question if this was a real New Britain/Plainville legend.
+Then Colin McEnroe mentioned it one day and I sort of noted it, but let it sort of seep out of my consciousness.
+Then, just the other day I was going through some old notes again and trying to make sense of some of them and decided to Google “Pygmy Village New Britain” again and voila: Information.

 For one, the area in question is actually in Plainville, not New Britain.
 I don’t know why, but that’s sort of funny to me.
 The legend has always said it was in New Britain, and if it exists, it’s clearly in Plainville.
 The area is atop the hill to the west of I-84 at the Slater Road exit along a very poorly maintained stretch of very skinny road.
 It’s not a road you’ll want to traverse by accident on a dark and stormy night, believe me.